rmjatlas/HCI-CV-Template/README.md

 Simply save the .tex and .cls files in the same folder; open in your LaTeX editor, and make it your own!

-Note: pass the [draft] option in the hyperref package (i.e., .cls file) to dectivate hyperlinks
+Note: pass the [draft] option in the hyperref package (i.e., .cls file) to dectivate hyperlinks and render a static document